-The purpose of computer technology at St. John is to attain and apply computer literacy in a variety of curriculum areas; more specifically to develop students' skills in order to use it as an educational resource in the areas of research.
+The purpose of computer technology at St. John is to attain and apply computer literacy in a variety of curriculum areas; more specifically to develop students' skills to use it as an educational resource in the areas of research.
 It is, therefore, our intention to teach each student accurate keyboarding and to familiarize them with the skills of word processing and to use search engines and the Internet as sources of information.
 Students at the lower level, K-5, use programs to enhance the core curriculum.
-Grades 6-8 learn how to prepare spreadsheets, the skills of powerpoint, coding and various internet skills.
+Grades 6-8 learn how to prepare spreadsheets, the skills of PowerPoint, coding and various internet skills.
 There is a yearly technology fee charged for each student at the beginning of the year.
+Students are assigned email addresses.
+Emails are to be used between teacher and student, not between classmates unless a teacher assigns group work.
+Students sign a technology agreement at the beginning of the school year.